People Holding Hands

 Headshot of Professor Andrew Edwards

 Professor Andrew Edwards is the Pro Vice-Chancellor for Civic Engagement and the Welsh Language.
-He is also Head of College of Arts, Humanities and Business.
+He is also Head of College of Arts, Humanities and Social Sciences.
 He was appointed PVC and Head of College in May 2020, having previously been Dean of College from 2012.

 Iwan Williams